amitBalki/ROBOTIC-PLATFORM-TO-LEARN-AND-IMPLEMENT-AI-ALGORITHM/README.md

 #### 1. Image Processing

-i) Detection of the environment through camera and cropping out the region of interest:
+i) Detection of the environment through overhead camera and cropping out the region of interest.
-  First, an image is obtained through camera.
-Pixel value of corners of the environment is detected and region of interest is cropped using ROI function.

-ii) Detection of the obstacles in the environment:
-   The next step is to detect obstacles in the image which will be used along with the start and goal point to build a roadmap of the environment.
+ii) Detecting the obstacles in the environment which will be used along with the start and goal point to build a roadmap of the environment.

-iii) Converting the image into a 7X7 grid:
-  The image is converted into an nXn grid such that the obstacle properly fits in the small block.
+iii) Converting the image into an nXn grid such that the robot properly fits in the smallest block.

 #### 2. The Robot

-A compact and robust robot was built with arduino uno as microcontroller and bluetooth (HC05) for wireless communication.
-Calibrated PID control was implemented for smooth trajectories.
+A compact and robust robot was built with arduino uno as microcontroller.
+It has Calibrated PID control for smooth trajectories.
+Bluetooth serial communication was implemented for wireless transfer of data from PC to the robot using BLuetooth module (HC05).
+It has april-tag attached on its top for realtime localization.

 #### 3. Loacalization using April-Tag